San7o/Brenta-Engine/README.md

-# opengl-santo-engine
+# Brenta Engine

-A friendly Entity Component System (ECS) engine, developed in C++ with OpenGL.
+Brenta Engine is a friendly Entity Component System (ECS) engine, developed in C++ with OpenGL.
 This engine is designed to provide a modular and flexible architecture for game development and simulations: you can run simultations without the graphical